Black Visual Arts Archives

 Goal

-Black Visual Arts Archives is a pilot program to expand understanding of the contributions of Black artists and architects to American art by activating archival collections related to their work.
+Black Visual Arts Archives is expanding awareness of the contributions of Black artists by activating archival collections related to their work.

 Amid growing scholarly commitment to expanding the collective understanding of the story of American art, we believe making these collections more accessible to art historians, curators, and other researchers will generate new insights and create more opportunities to celebrate publicly the important but underrecognized achievements of Black artists in the United States.